bmaupin/micro-beyond-earth/README.md

 - New game options to start explorers and workers automated
 - Removes health bonuses and maluses and gives all health-related virtues if health is disabled
 - New game option to automate upgrading units
-- Purity affinity victory (Promised Land) has been modded to automatically summon Earthling settlers and to accomodate smaller map sizes
+- Purity affinity victory (Promised Land) has been modded to automatically summon Earthling settlers and to accommodate smaller map sizes
+- Supremacy affinity victory (Emancipation) automatically sends military units at the warp gate at the beginning of each turn

 #### Motivation